JosefRichie13/GoBookManagementAPI/README.md

-# Backend for a Book Management App using Gin Gonic and Go
+# Backend for a Book Management App using Gin Gonic, SQLite and Go

 This repo has the code for a Book Management App Backend.